-Life between treatments for pleural mesothelioma can present its own challenges.
-Take some time to adjust to the physical and emotional changes, and establish a daily routine that suits you and the symptoms you’re coping with.
+Life with a mesothelioma diagnosis can present many challenges.
+Take some time to adjust to the physical and emotional changes, and establish a daily routine that suits you and the symptoms you're coping with.

 Talk to your GP, as counselling or medication – even for a short time – may help.
 Some people are able to get a Medicare rebate for sessions with a psychologist.
 Ask your doctor if you are eligible.
 Your local Cancer Council may also run a counselling program.